Why Muscle Pump Is Completely Overrated

 When you seek out to induce the pump, you can easily end up doing far more sets and reps than is actually beneficial.

-It leads guys to try and ‘burn out’ their muscles – doing dizzying variations of dropsets and supersets, often for many, many reps.
+It leads people to try and ‘burn out’ their muscles – doing dizzying variations of dropsets and supersets, often for many, many reps.

 If you train like this, aside from not being a very effective protocol for building muscle (see reason 1), you also risk overtraining.